isiksalan/tt09-histogramming/docs/info.md

 ## How it works

-This is a simple counter that counts from 0 to 255
+This is a simple counter that counts from 0 to 255.

 ## How to test

-You give it a clock and it runs, and you can watch the output bits
+You give it a clock and it runs, and you can watch the output bits.

 ## External hardware

-No external hardware requirements
+No external hardware requirements.